neeraj9/SignalBlocks/readme.md

     difference (have fixed initial condition, y(n) = x(n) - x(n-1)
-    buffer (convert serial data to a buffer of given size) nbuffer (convert serial data to a buffer of length N where N is within a given set and repeats over and over) - TODO serialize (convert buffer to serial data, or send one-by-one to the connected peer) downsample (filter data to down-sample input stream of data) upsample (filter data to up-sample the input stream and insert 0s) - TODO duplicator - duplicate the input into multiple outputs
+    buffer (convert serial data to a buffer of given size) nbuffer (convert serial data to a buffer of length N where N is within a given set and repeats over and over) - TODO downsample (filter data to down-sample input stream of data) upsample (filter data to up-sample the input stream and insert 0s) - TODO duplicator - duplicate the input into multiple outputs